haiwen/seafile-admin-docs/manual/setup/cluster_deploy_with_k8s.md

 ```

 !!! note "For `seafile-secret.yaml`"
-    To modify sensitive words, you need to convert the password into base64 encoding and write it into the `seafile-secret.yaml` file:
+    To modify sensitive information (e.g., password), you need to convert the password into base64 encoding before writing it into the `seafile-secret.yaml` file:

     ```sh
     echo -n '<your-value>' | base64